 A large number of the trolling style posts on Rationalwiki are produced by the people who run it.
 Unlike Wikipedia, the “articles” on RationalWiki are not truly open sourced and based on a community consensus.
 In reality, it appears as though few individuals control the website content.

 It is sad that people would resort to such great lengths such as falsely accusing me of fraud simply because they disagree with my scientific views.
-I do not like drama and have waited years before finally deciding to put this notice up as a paid google ad.
+I do not like drama and have waited years before finally deciding to put this notice up.
 I do not want to waste any more of my time having to explain what RationalWiki really is.

 I know this note has been long.
 I appreciate anyone who reads it to the end.
 It was necessary for me to give you the picture of motivation for why RationalWiki is trying to damage my reputation.
 And that’s not easy to explain.

 It is wrong for the RationalWiki people to intentionally disparage my reputation by implying to readers that I am unethical and implying to readers that my business practices have been unethical.
 Outside of traffic tickets, neither myself, nor my company has been found guilty of any crime or violation of the law.
 In reality, RationalWiki wants to take me down because they disagree with me that there may be a connection between consciousness and physics to be discovered.
 I respect them for disagreeing, since I once disagreed with even the possibility.
 But I disrespect them for not being honest about it.
 They can’t find fault with our math or physics.
 They can’t find anything unethical or illegal I’ve done.
-And yet, knowing that, they willingly write a gorgeously manipulative and deceptive hand-waving piece leaving trusting readers of their site to presume that I’m both a fraudster and practice bad science.
-Neither is true.
+And yet, knowing that, they willingly write a gorgeously manipulative and deceptive hand-waving piece leaving trusting readers of their site to presume that I practice bad science.
+This is not the case.